-GPA Midstream's Fall Technical Conference is where our technical committees and workgroups meet face to face to accomplish important industry work, and it also offers 16 technical educational sessions and networking opportunities at an incredibly modest cost for those that attend.
-Just like our annual convention, this conference is planned by your industry peers, so topics will be relevant and timely.
+GPA Midstream's Technical Conference is where our technical committees and workgroups meet face to face to accomplish important industry work, and it also offers technical educational sessions and networking opportunities at an incredibly modest cost for those that attend.
+Just like our annual convention, this conference is planned by a committee of professionals working in industry, so topics are relevant and timely.
 GPA Midstream concluded its virtual Fall Technical Conference in November 2020.
 Information about future technical conferences will follow soon.

 GPA Midstream and GPSA have shared a long partnership with the Oklahoma State University Institute of Technology (OSUIT), first through its Natural Gas Compression Program and now through the school’s recent introduction of its Pipeline Integrity Program.
 The midstream industry relies upon the education that students receive in OSUIT’s applied learning environments that simulate workplace expectations.